tarekelbaz-hub/tarekelbaz-hub/README.md

-# 👋 Hello, I'm Tarek EL Baz With over 14 years as an Infrastructure Engineer, I specialize in Datacenter Operations and Systems Engineering at MCIT.
-My expertise lies in ensuring high availability and stability of virtualized infrastructure and protect applications through robust backup solutions.
+👋 Hello, I'm Tarek EL Baz With over 14 years as an Infrastructure Engineer, I specialize in Datacenter Operations and Systems Engineering at MCIT.
+My expertise lies in ensuring the high availability and stability of virtualized infrastructure and protecting applications through robust backup solutions.

-# In line with my professional development, I’ve deepened my expertise in DevOps practices, focusing on operational efficiency and accelerating delivery through automation and CI/CD pipelines.
-I’m proficient with a range of tools including Git, Docker, Kubernetes, Ansible, Jenkins, Terraform, Prometheus, Grafana and Cloud Computing.
+In line with my professional development, I’ve deepened my expertise in DevOps practices, focusing on operational efficiency and accelerating delivery through automation and CI/CD pipelines.
+I’m proficient with various tools including Git, Docker, Kubernetes, Ansible, Jenkins, Terraform, Prometheus, Grafana and Cloud Computing.

-# Feel free to explore my GitHub, and please reach out if you’re interested in discussing infrastructure solutions or exploring potential collaboration opportunities!

 ## About Me
 - 🔭 I’m currently working on ... [ DevOps, DevSecOps]